oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 | `board_test.hpp`   | Contains the definitions for all the individual tests in the sample.
 | `host_speed.hpp`   | Header for host speed test.
 Contains definition of functions used in host speed test.
 | `helper.hpp`       | Contains constants (for example, binary name) used throughout the code as well as definition of functions that print help and measure execution time.
+| `usm_speed.hpp`    | Header for the USM bandwidth test.
+Contains definitions of functions used in the USM bandwidth test.

 ### Compiler Flags Used